akuklev/HOCC/modalities.md

 # Normalization for the modal-free fragment and admissibility of Markov principle

-# Future work: canonicity for □-fragment, productivity for ♢-fragment
+# Canonicity for the □-fragment, productivity for the ♢-fragment